 It is amazing to think that on a different night, in different conditions the same spine may have been completely ineffective.
 Or, with one change of personnel in the spine, they may have been overrun by six goals the other way.
 That is the reality of teams in different situations.
 Individuals can make a difference, both positive and negative.
 Normally the Manchester United spine is the one lauded at the end of a match.
 Not their opposition’s.
 Manchester United, on the night, lacked a spine.

-Shared purpose, interdependent roles and shared responsibilities supported by organisational structure and a goal that measures the team not the individual are important.
+Shared purpose, interdependent roles and shared responsibilities supported by an organisational structure and a goal that measures the team, not the individual, are important.
 But they also need to have time together to be effective.
 They need to learn instinctively who will do what and what skills are required to deal with different situations.
 They need to examine the conditions they are going to be playing in and who the opposition is going to put in their way.
 Tuckman’s model of Forming, Storming, Norming and Performing explains the phases over time that are required.
 This happens both outside of the playing pitch and then also on any single time that team get together to take on their opposition.

 In business there are many teams each requiring strong spines.
 The elements of a spine is normally made up of individual members who come together to bring different elements of a business into cohesion.
 These are the people we trust, make things happen, generally good communicators who know their roles and responsibilities, and the skills of the wider team, what is important and how to get things done with the people around them.
 The similarities to the team within a team within a team notion is clear.
 When developing new IT systems or products the players on the pitch are the team delivering the work.
 They are (or should be) supported by other well-functioning teams (finance, PMO, HR, Project/Programme Management) with interconnecting member who help them prepare for, plan and execute to meet the goals set by the wider organisation and by them themselves.
 If any of these teams don’t have strong interconnected spines then trouble for the team on the pitch looms.
 The team playing the game is not enough.